eead-csic-compbio/coexpression_motif_discovery/README.md

 **Docker container**

 A docker container with Regulatory Sequence Analysis Tools (RSAT) image is available [here](https://hub.docker.com/r/ksouri1/rsat_nksouri).
 If you have not set a docker engine on your machine, please see the instructions provided by the docker community for a simplified [installation](https://docs.docker.com/install/) procedure.

-Once docker is set up, you can get and run the RSAT docker image by typing the following lines in the terminal
+Once docker is set up, you can get and run the RSAT docker image by typing the following command lines in the terminal:
 ```
 # Get the docker image
 docker pull ksouri1/rsat_nksouri